Skip to content

 views 0 Last updated

 The Multitenancy module makes multi-tenant the default behaviour of the entire kit.
-It wires Finbuckle.MultiTenant 10 with a three-tier resolution strategy (claim → header → query), caches resolved tenants in a distributed store, supports per-tenant connection strings, ships a resumable provisioning state machine, and exposes a per-tenant theme customisation surface.
-Around 2,200 lines of code across 49 files, plus a contracts assembly the rest of the kit references.
+It wires Finbuckle.MultiTenant 10 with a three-tier resolution strategy (claim → header → query), caches resolved tenants in a distributed store, supports per-tenant connection strings, ships a resumable provisioning state machine, drives the tenant subscription lifecycle (create with a plan, renew, expire with a grace window), and exposes a per-tenant theme customisation surface.
+Around 3,200 lines of code across 58 files, plus a contracts assembly the rest of the kit references.

 What ships in v10